alexei-kouprianov/COVID.2019.ru/README.md

 A BibTeX entry for LaTeX users is:

     @Manual{,
         title = {COVID.2019.ru.
-Coronavirus emidemics in Russia: data and scripts}, author = {Kouprianov, Alexei},
+Coronavirus epidemics in Russia: data and scripts}, author = {Kouprianov, Alexei},
         year = {2020},
         note = {data, R, and perl code},